Feed and Supplement Correctly

 stress / Illness

-factors of stress such as temperature can have a significant impact on a senior horse.
+factors of stress Temperature can have a significant impact on a senior horse.
 Low temperatures particularly affect senior horses because internal heat-producing mechanisms, such as intestinal fiber fermentation, may be limited.
-Low temperatures can also limit the horse's water intake, increasing the risk of dehydration and associated problems.
+Low temperatures can also limit a horse’s water intake, increasing the risk of dehydration and related problems.

-Also changes in management can have an impact on body condition.
-For example, in the transition to an extensive herd regime, the hierarchies that are established can limit intake.
+Changes in management can also have an impact on body condition.
+For example, when transitioning to an extensive herd system, the hierarchies that are established can limit intake.

-Chronic weight loss and consequent decrease in body condition may also be related to disease states and/or chronic pain.
-Infectious problems, arthritis, kidney dysfunction, allergic or tumor conditions, among other conditions, can justify loss of body condition.
+Chronic weight loss and consequent decline in body condition may also be related to disease states and/or chronic pain.
+Infectious problems, arthritis, kidney dysfunction, allergic or tumoral conditions, among other conditions, may justify loss of body condition.